jpett/fuzzy-octo-archer/README.md

 # octo-archer
-An animated one page website template.
+An animated one page Form Template

-So i got bored and decided to make a one page website template.

 A few stylings out of the box, basic typography, basic forms. (images and more to come).